 Students who are accepted will be assigned into one of two cohorts:

 1. Students With a Background who will have completed or are enrolled in undergraduate preparation that includes the following three courses: Introduction to Language Development, Phonetics, and Anatomy and Physiology of Speech and Hearing.

 2. Students Without a Background who are not enrolled in all three of these courses at the time of application.
 Once you apply, you will be considered a student without a background, so don't take additional classes.

 Cohort placement determines your work program- what courses you are required to take and what courses you will take each semester.
 The cohort placement cannot be changed after acceptance.
 The curriculum for students without a background is typically two semesters longer than for a student who has a background in communication disorders.

 In reviewing the applications, the Speech-Language Pathology admissions committee will evaluate the submitted transcript(s) to determine if an applicant has successfully completed or will complete the pre-professional courses.
-If accepted into the program applicants can be placed in a work program similar to the attached with a background.
+If accepted into the program applicants can be placed in a work program similar to the attached sample program.

 Minimum requirements for admission to the master's program: